phusion/passenger_apt_automation/README.md

     ./build -p /passenger -w work -c cache -o output pkg:all

  * `-p` tells it where the Passenger source code is.
+N.B. this setting will be ignored (unless you use -R) if the cache already contains a .tar.gz file for the Passenger version in the specified source dir.
  * `-w` tells it where it's work directory is.
 This is a directory in which in stores temporary files while building packages.
 WARNING: everything inside this directory will be deleted before the build begins, so only specify a directory that doesn't contain anything important.
  * `-c` tells it where the cache directory is.
 The build script caches files into this directory so that subsequent runs will be faster.
  * `-o` tells it where to store the final built Debian packages (the output directory).
 WARNING: everything inside this directory will be deleted when the build finishes, so only specify a directory that doesn't contain anything important.